 We undertake specific conservation projects to help protect important habitats and species.
 One of our major projects involves restoring part of the prehistoric sand dune system in Ottawa, Canada.

-We promote wider knowledge and understanding of biodiversity issues through talks, presentations, media contact, social networks and this web site.
+We promote wider knowledge and understanding of biodiversity issues through on-site, hands-on learning, presentations, workshops and this web site.

 You can help

-Biodiversity Conservancy International receives funding from the Ontario Trillium Foundation and The City of Ottawa (Community Environmental Project Grant Program CEPGP), for which we are most gratetful.
+Biodiversity Conservancy International receives funding from the Ontario Trillium Foundation (OTF), TD Bank Friends of the Environment and The City of Ottawa’s Community Environmental Project Grant Program (CEPGP), for which we are most grateful.
 But that can only take the work so far.
 We rely on volunteers and donors.
 All donations are tax deductible.
 See how you can help.